 According to the World Bank's country overview, Costa Rica is a world leader with respect to environmental policies.
-During the years ended December 31, 2022 and 2021, 99.3% of the energy generated in Costa Rica was produced by renewable sources, with hydroelectric being the largest source of generation with 75.0%, followed by geothermal with 12.9%.
-Costa Rica has surpassed for the eight consecutive year the 98% target of generation produced with clean resources such as water, wind, geothermal energy, biomass and solar.
+In 2021, 99.3% of the energy generated in Costa Rica was produced by renewable sources, surpassing for the seventh consecutive year the 98% target of generation produced with clean resources such as water, wind, geothermal energy, biomass and solar.

-In 2021, approximately 74.0% of the electricity consumed in the country was produced by hydroelectric power plants, 12.5% by wind power and 12.8% by geothermal in 2021.
+Approximately 74.0% of the electricity consumed in the country is produced by hydroelectric power plants, 12.5% by wind power and 12.8% by geothermal in 2021.
 In addition, in the late 1980s, Costa Rica became the first tropical country to reverse the deforestation process through aggressive public policies for environment protection, including the Plan for Payment for Environmental Services, the establishment of forest reserves and national parks and incentives for ecotourism, among other measures.
-As of December 31, 2020, 28.4% of the Costa Rican territory was designated as environmentally protected land, part of 149 protected wilderness areas.
+As of December 31, 2020, 28.0% of the Costa Rican territory was designated as environmentally protected land, part of 149 protected wilderness areas.

 Over the past decade, Costa Rica has developed legal and institutional regimes for the sustainable and non-destructive use of natural resources in its pursuit of economic and social development as a carbon-neutral country.
-In August 2023, Costa Rica has created a national park system consisting of 152 protected wilderness areas, covering approximately 29.9% of the total area of the Costa Rican territory, out of which 138 are either state-owned or under mixed administration, and 11 are privately managed.
-Out of the 29.9% total environmentally protected areas, 2.2% are located on the mainland, while the remaining 27.7% are located in Costa Rica's exclusive marine economic zone.
+Costa Rica has created a national park system consisting of 149 protected wilderness areas, covering approximately 28% of the total area of the Costa Rican territory, out of which 138 are either state-owned or under mixed administration, and 11 are privately managed.
+Out of the 28% total environmentally protected areas, 25.46% are located on the mainland, while the remaining 2.62% are located in Costa Rica's exclusive marine economic zone.
 As Costa Rica has engaged in efforts to protect its rainforests, including the creation of the national park system and reserves, eco-tourism has emerged as an important contributor to Costa Rica's GDP.